ATARI 5200 Super System

 ATARI 5200 Games

 It a shame the controllers were such a problem for the 5200 as I like the games!
 The cartridges themselves are larger than their Atari 2600 cousins.
-They a square and have cool ridges on the sides.
+They are square and have cool ridges on the sides.
 They feel more substantial and heavy than a standard 2600 cart.

 The graphic capabilities for the Atari 5200 were an improvement over the 2600.
 Games like Pac-Man and Zaxxon show that the system can get much closer to the arcade ports than the 2600 games could.
 One the flip side though, many of the titles didn’t take much advantage of this and were very similar to the 2600 versions, which I’m sure hurt sales.
 Super Breakout for example was the original pack-in game and is unimpressive graphically.
 So when you open your box on Christmas and popped in Super Breakout, it had to be a disappointment.
-Pac-Man, Defender or almost any other title would have ben better in my opinion.
+Pac-Man, Defender or almost any other title would have been better in my opinion.
 Overall the system is on par with the ColecoVision and Intellivision graphically.
 Some games look better, some look worse.

 The game boxes for the most part used a cool silver trim design.
 They are cardboard, contained the game, manual and for several games included an overlay for the numeric-pad on the controller, like the competition.

 With only 69 title officially released for the Atari 5200 the library is a little weak.
-But, the one that are there were very popular arcade and home titles.
+But, the ones that are there were very popular arcade and home titles.
 This is a fairly easy system to collect for with only a handful of games being very expensive.